sourcegraph/about/content/blogposts/2022/git-vs-perforce.md

 Though we started with Git, today, we index a lot of code outside of Git, including package repositories like NPM, PyPI, and Maven, and non-Git code hosts like Perforce.
 Perforce is used by many large enterprises and game development companies due to its ability to scale and handle large asset files.

-Salesforce wasn't our first Perforce customer, but it was our first Perforce customer at a particularly massive scale.
+Salesforce wasn't our first Perforce customer, but it was our first Perforce customer at such a massive scale.
 Initially, we converted their entire Perforce depot to a Git repository using [git-p4](https://sourcegraph.com/github.com/git/git@master/-/blob/git-p4.py), the standard open-source tool for converting from Perforce to Git.
 This worked as a proof of concept, but it took 16 days to convert the main branch alone and there were 5 development  branches—that would have taken 80 days just for the initial clones to complete, without even accounting for search indexing!

 We were itching to expand our limited Perforce support to become a truly universal code-search tool, so when [Twarit Waikar](https://twitter.com/twaritw) and his team at Salesforce approached us to collaborate on a robust solution to improve performance at scale while incorporating Perforce, we jumped at the chance.